lucialand/lucia-docs/docs/essentials/eventHandling.md

 ## Event Properties

 You can also attach specific properties to event handler directives by appending `.prop`.
+Supported properties are: `.stop`, which invokes `.stopPropogation()` on the Event, and `.prevent`. which invokes `.preventDefault()` on the Event.

 ```html
 <div l-use="EventProperties">